Subaro/SMT-Based-Variability-Analyses-for-FeatureIDE/README.md

 ## Models

-All used model can be found at [FeatureIDE](https://github.com/FeatureIDE/FeatureIDE):
+All used systems were evaluated via [FeatureIDE](https://github.com/FeatureIDE/FeatureIDE).

 ### Models for the FM Anaylses